Noman Naeem: Biography

-Noman Naeem was born on 27 April 1983.
+Numan Naeem was born on 27 April 1983.
 He is the eldest son of Mufti Muhammad Naeem.
 He studied at the Jamia Binoria.
-He received a B.A and an M.A from the Federal Urdu University.
+He received a B.A and an M.A from the Federal Urdu University, he is also done his phD in religious studies.
 He completed his doctoral studies in 2020.
 His paternal family came from Surat in Indian Gujarat.
 His great-grandfather was born a Parsi who adopted Islam.

 In June 2020, Noman was appointed the chancellor of Jamia Binoria following the death of his father Mufti Muhammad Naeem.
 He also serves as the vice-president of Majma-ul-Uloom Al-Islamia, an educational board formed in May 2021, to reconcile between the religious and secular education.